Sexual Abuse and Trauma Counseling – Are You Ready to Let Go of Past Pain and Live an Empowered, Connected Life?

 If you tried therapy and saw no results, chances are you were engaged in therapy that was only talk-based.
 While talking can be empowering, trauma lives in the body and we believe no amount of talk-based therapy will provide lasting results.
 You need to have a somatic experience to discharge the trauma from the body.

 I am afraid that nothing will help–even therapy.
 It feels like there is nothing out there that can help me feel whole again.

 Your abuse is something that happened to you.
 It is not who you are.
-I firmly believe that we are all intrinsically healthy.
+We firmly believe that we are all intrinsically healthy.
 And, although you may feel like you are beyond help now, wellness and the capacity for healing resides within you.
-Throughout our sessions, I can help you reconnect with that wellness and heal.
+Throughout our sessions, we can help you reconnect with that wellness and heal.

 FROM THE BLOG

 You can integrate trauma and live your life with greater ease.
 Healing is possible.
-We provide sexual abuse and trauma counseling in Denver, Colorado.
-We invite you to contact us to discuss how we could best work together and answer any questions you have about our counseling services.
+We provide sexual abuse and trauma counseling in Broomfield, Colorado.
+We invite you to email us to discuss how we could best work together and answer any questions you have about our counseling services.